 It was gray and drizzly the November 15 you were born thirty two years ago, very much like today’s gray drizzle.

 November is too often like that–there are times during this darkening month when we’re never really certain we’ll see the sun again.
 The sky is gray, the mountain is all but invisible behind the clouds, the air hangs heavy with mist, woods and fields are all shadowy.
 The morning light starts late and the evening takes over early.

-Yet you changed November for us that day.
-You brought sunshine to our lives once again.
-You smiled almost from the first day, always responding, always watching, ready to engage with your new family.
+You changed November for us all that day.
+You brought sunshine to our lives.
+You smiled almost from the first day, always responding, always watching, ready to engage with your new family even if you had first looked at us and wondered if God had made a mistake to place you smack dab in the middle of us.
 You were a delight from that first moment we saw you and have been a light in our lives and so many other lives ever since.

-And you married another bright light and now you shine together with a new little bright light of your own in your lives.
+And you married another bright light and now you shine together with a very special bright light of your own in your lives.